-The Authority also had outstanding \$449 million of subordinate lien indebtedness (the "Outstanding Subordinated Lien Bonds") as of October 31, 2015, which amount reflects principal payments made through that date and includes \$300 million of Commercial Paper Notes issued and outstanding under the Authority's existing \$300 million Commercial Paper program and includes the \$149 million of subordinated bonds expected to be refunded with the proceeds of the Offered Bonds.
+The Authority also had outstanding \$449 million of subordinate lien indebtedness (the "Outstanding Subordinated Lien Bonds") as of October 31, 2015, which amount reflects principal payments made through that date and includes \$300 million of Commercial Paper Notes issued and outstanding under the Authority's existing \$300 million Commercial Paper program and includes the \$149 million of subordinated bonds expected to be refunded with the proceeds of the Series 2015C Bonds (defined below).
 The Outstanding Subordinated Lien Bonds were all issued under the Authority's Electric System General Subordinated Revenue Bond Resolution adopted on May 20, 1998 (the "General Subordinated Resolution") and various supplemental resolutions (the General Subordinated Resolution, as so supplemented, is herein called the "Subordinated Resolution").
-The Authority has the ability to issue under the General Subordinated Resolution additional subordinated Lien Bonds.
+The Authority has the ability to issue under the General Subordinated Resolution additional subordinated lien bonds and other obligations that will be on a parity as to security and source of payment with the Outstanding Subordinated Lien Bonds.
 As used in this Official Statement, the term "Subordinated Indebtedness" means the Outstanding Subordinated Lien Bonds and all other subordinated lien bonds, notes or other evidence of indebtedness of the Authority issued pursuant to the Subordinated Resolution which are on a parity as to security and source of payment.
 All Subordinated Indebtedness is, in all respects, on a junior and subordinate basis as to security and source of payment to the Bonds.
 See "PLAN OF FINANCE" and "DEBT SERVICE" in Part 1 of this Official Statement for recent developments relating to the Authority's outstanding indebtedness.

-Capitalized terms not otherwise defined in this Official Statement have the meanings set forth in "Appendix 5 - Glossary of Defined Terms."
+Capitalized terms not otherwise defined in this Official Statement have the meanings set forth in "Appendix 4 - Glossary of Defined Terms."